 Salt Spring is also tilting towards becoming a zero-waste company.
 They divert waste from landfills thanks to their donations, recycling, and composting projects.

-Their coffee comes in unique blends and tasting notes of milk chocolate, tangerine, and nutty.
+Their unique coffee blends include tasting notes of milk chocolate, tangerine, and nutty.

 Salt Spring produces delicious organic coffee that comes in recyclable plastic packaging and is actively pushing towards using more biodegradable packaging for storing coffee.